Slow-Cooker Apple and Onion Pulled Pork

-- Make a bed of onions and apples at the bottom of your slow-cooker, and place pork shoulder on it.
-Drizzle with honey.
-Pour beef stock and apple cider vinegar.
+Make a bed of onions and apples at the bottom of your slow-cooker, and place pork shoulder on it.
+Drizzle with honey and pour in beef stock and apple cider vinegar.

 If you're planning on having leftovers, I recommend you to keep some additional cooking liquid and use it when you reheat the meat.
 This way, the meat will stay moist and delicious.